BE Dividend History & Analysis | N/A Yield

 What is the Trend in BE's Outstanding Shares?

-Bloom Energy's outstanding shares have decreased by approximately 7.47% annually over the past 3 years (Trend Reliability: -33.3%).
+Bloom Energy's outstanding shares have increased by approximately 7.03% annually over the past 3 years (Trend Reliability: 51.1%).
+Watch carefully: The company is issuing new shares, diluting existing shareholders.
+Dividend growth may lag earnings growth as payouts are spread across more shares.

 Has BE ever had a Stock Split?